mobizt/FirebaseClient/README.md

 You can create your own wrapper class as you want that provides the callback-free, cleaner and simpler API but well managed, powerfull and reliable.
 See the [Wrapper example](/examples/RealtimeDatabase/Simple/Wrapper/) for how to.

+This library also provides the OTA firmware update functionalities by using your Realtime Database data or Firebase/Cloud Storage object (file).

 The well managed authentication task handler allows you to access Firebase and Google Cloud services smoothly and seemlessly.
 Managing the authentication levels for various apps/users under the same device is so easy as the Firebase SDK client.

-This library is worth trusty and intensively tested 24/7 for its functionality, reliability and performance.
+This library is worth trusty to try with fully examples and documentation and intensively tested 24/7 for its functionality, reliability and performance.

-> [!IMPORTANT]
-> If you are new to `Firebase` products, please read the [Project Preparation and Setup](#project-preparation-and-setup) section first.

-> [!IMPORTANT]
-> For ESP8266 device user, you should read the [Memory Options for ESP8266](#memory-options-for-esp8266) section for heap selection.
+Using the simple/half-baked Firebase library or creating your own REST API client can cause your headache later.

 > [!NOTE]
 > The Firestore data change listening and Realtime Database disconnected event are not support by the Firebase REST API.